diyefi/Puma-HowTo/doc/spin1/testing_inputs.md

  - *Load appropriate code for that signal type.*

 ### Logic Analyser (LA) RPM check ###
-/-- 337x260 img/placeholder_image.png "Logic analyser log trace"
+/-- 337x260 img/operation/ovl_rpm_la.png "Logic analyser log trace review"

 Test procedure:

  - Take a LA type log maintaining a RPM below 2k.
- - Review that .LA log with OLV and confirm that the reported RPM is smooth and matches your expectations (should look similar to the RPM LA LOG left).
+ - Review the .LA log with OLV and confirm that **T0** it is clean, with no randomness (should look similar to the RPM LA LOG left).
 --/

 ### Full RPM range check ###
-/-- 337x260 img/placeholder_image.png "Logic analyser log trace"
+/-- 337x260 img/operation/olv_rpm_fullbin.png "Review of RPM logging"

 Test procedure:

  - Take a standard binary (.bin) log while varying the rate of your signal
- - Review that .bin log with OLV and confirm that the reported RPM is smooth and matches your expectations --/
+ - Review the .bin log with OLV and confirm that the reported **RPM** variable is smooth and matches your expectations.
+(Shown left)
+--/